rainerborene/dotfiles/README.md

 This will clone this repository and create symlinks for all config files in your home directory.
-After some time you might want to keep updated with the main repository, you could run the following commands to sync:
+After some time you might want to keep updated with the main repository, you could run the following command inside the dotfiles directory to sync:

-    $ cd ~/.dotfiles/tools && ./sync.sh
+    $  git pull origin master

 Have fun.